Rating:

 The Bottom Line

-Judging by its ingredients alone, Country Acres appears to be a below-average dry dog food.
+Judging by its ingredients alone, Country Acres Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.